PingOne Native SDKs

 The PingOne SDK for iOS supports the following software versions:

-• Xcode 14 and above
+• Xcode 14 or later

-See Edit an application in the admin guide for the server-side configuration steps.
+Refer to Edit an application in the admin guide for the server-side configuration steps.

 PingOne MFA Native SDK sample app